-Identifying any limitations of NAS protocol.
+Identifying any limitations of 5GS NAS protocol.

-Identifying possible solutions to avoid those limitations in 6G.
+Identifying any limitations to the current way of NAS protocol documentations.

-WT#2: objectives related to studying Layer 3 NAS protocol definitions.
+WT#2: objectives related to studying NAS protocol definitions and enhancements addressing the findings of WT#1.
 Those objectives can start before conclusion of SA2 and SA3 studies.
+That includes (non-exhaustive list):

+NAS protocol architecture and encoding.

+NAS message format.

+Possible ways to enhance the documentation of NAS protocol specifications.

+WT#3: objectives related to studying stage 3 aspects of NAS protocol for 6G System to support stage 2 requirements.
 That includes:

-Layer-3 protocol architecture and encoding.

-Layer-3 message format.

-WT#3: objectives related to studying stage 3 aspects of NAS protocol for 6G System.
-That includes:

-Stage 3 NAS protocol aspects for UE to network interfaces to support conclusions made in SA2 and SA3 for 6G.
+Stage 3 NAS protocol aspects for UE to core network interfaces to support conclusions made in SA2 for 6G, considering services and features for 6G.